 Encourage Creativity

-Edit: I often write things that I never share.
+I often write things that I never share.
 I found this today as I was looking at all of my unnamed documents.
-I love how the theme of creativity keeps showing up.
-(I started writing about it four years ago!) as I continue to think of ways to explore creativity in my life and encourage others to do the same.
+I love how the theme of creativity keeps showing up (I started writing about it four years ago!) as I continue to think of ways to explore creativity in my life and encourage others to do the same.

 Here’s my writing from October 2020:

 Have you ever been outside of your comfort zone but at the same time deeply aware that your life in that moment will be forever changed?
 That was me on October 5, 2020, the day of our first Generation Circle.
 I now understand how it might feel to be an artist showing their work to the public for the first time.
-For me, this event filled me with a mixture of excitement, pride and fear.
+For me, this event filled me with a mixture of excitement, pride, and fear.

 Through the creation process, I carried a strong idea of how I wanted the storytelling event to feel and what I wanted the audience to take home with them.
 Yet, there are always unknown variables when it comes to creating anything.